Notice: Undefined index: HTTP_USER_AGENT in /var/www/wp-content/plugins/social-warfare/lib/utilities/SWP_CURL.php on line 49

 Over the last several years we have had one hummingbird.
 Just one.
 While there are about 20 different species of this bird in North America, I have no idea his variety.
 I just love his little self flitting about my garden.
 There are many perennials in the garden they love, such as late tulips, iris, and hosta.
 I planted a large stand of bold red Will Rogers Zinnia this year which the little guy went crazy for.
 I also set out a little hummingbird feeder for him and we celebrate in his adorable antics.
 Then I started thinking about one hummingbird feeder for one hummingbird.
 Perhaps if we place more hummingbird feeders out we will attract more hummingbirds?

 Hummingbirds like exceptionally clean feeders.
 I change the feeders about every two weeks and make sure I wash them thoroughly with soap and water.
-While some insist on boiling the nectar before placing it out, I’ve found that simply shaking the water and sugar together until all the sugar melts works fine.
+While some insist on boiling the nectar before placing it out, I’ve found that simply shaking the water and sugar together until all the sugar melts work fine.
 Put the feeders out in the garden very early; as soon as the snow melts in order to have them available for early scout birds.
 If you get ants or bees invading the feeders, simply add a bit of petroleum jelly around the opening of each feeding hole or move your feeder to a different location.
 We added artificial red flowers to each of the hummingbird feeders because the hummingbird would come more often to check out the feeders if we did.

 THE NECTAR FORMULA